Ryan-Sapone/Nmap-and-Wireshark-Lab/README.md

 <img src="https://user-images.githubusercontent.com/107446796/180570692-b9db068d-f131-4d38-9da7-eaa2f05ec9b7.png">
 <img src="https://user-images.githubusercontent.com/107446796/180570700-c50d5e09-e6ef-4c8b-8ed4-325b69d90715.png">
+You can see that even though port 143 is open from earlier scans, the ACK scan doesn't show up as opened for us.
+There's also no difference in Wireshark that I found.

 <h2>-sW</h2>
 Window scan is exactly the same as ACK scan except that it exploits an implementation detail of certain systems to differentiate open ports from closed ones, rather than always printing unfiltered when a RST is returned.
 It does this by examining the TCP Window field of the RST packets returned.
 On some systems, open ports use a positive window size (even for RST packets) while closed ones have a zero window.
 So instead of always listing a port as unfiltered when it receives a RST back, Window scan lists the port as open or closed if the TCP Window value in that reset is positive or zero, respectively.